When Compassion Meets Boundaries: Protecting Your Empathy

 Think of empathy like a garden.
 Each flower represents a unique connection we have with others.
 Just as a garden requires proper care, empathy also needs to be balanced:

-Recognizing when we're giving too much or too little empathy.
+1. Notice when we're giving too much or too little attention to each connection

 How to Build Empathy-Resilience